CreativeCodingUtrecht/BirdWatchBot/README.md

-# BirdWatchBot Workshop
+# BirdWatchBot Workshop and recipes

-BirdWatchBot is a hands-on workshop created by [Creative Coding Utrecht](https://creativecodingutrecht.nl).
+BirdWatchBot is a hands-on workshop for builing your own [BirdNET-PI](https://github.com/Nachtzuster/BirdNET-Pi), this workshop is created by [Creative Coding Utrecht](https://creativecodingutrecht.nl).

 ## Introduction